Drazer-lab/WES_pipeline/README.md

 It's important to note that most filepaths in the scripts will need to be edited.
 Look for "/your_path" and check the directory of the error out output files in the PBS header before running.

+The scripts assume you're using GRCh38.
+If not, you'll need to make additional edits where the build is referenced.

 Steps 5B and 5C are not essential for variant calling but are useful for QC.

 ## Step 1: Generate unmapped BAM from FASTQ